- Software Transactional Memory

 - It runs with an overhead as low as 20% on examples like “richards”.
 There are also other examples with higher overheads –currently up to 2x for “translate.py”– which we are still trying to understand.
 One suspect is our partial GC implementation, see below.

-- Currently limited to 1.5 GB of RAM (this is just a parameter in core.h).
+- Currently limited to 1.5 GB of RAM (this is just a parameter in core.h – theoretically.
+In practice, increase it too much and clang crashes again).
 Memory overflows are not correctly handled; they cause segfaults.

-- The JIT warm-up time improved recently but is still bad.
-In order to produce machine code, the JIT needs to enter a special single-threaded mode for now.
+- NEW: The JIT warm-up time improved again, but is still relatively large.
+In order to produce machine code, the JIT needs to enter “inevitable” mode.
 This means that you will get bad performance results if your program doesn’t run for several seconds, where several can mean many.
 When trying benchmarks, be sure to check that you have reached the warmed state, i.e. the performance is not improving any more.
-This should be clear from the fact that as long as it’s producing more machine code, pypy-stm will run on a single core.

 - Forking the process is slow because the complete memory needs to be copied manually.
 A warning is printed to this effect.

-- Very long-running processes (on the order of days) will eventually crash on an assertion error because of a non-implemented overflow of an internal 29-bit number.
+- Very long-running processes (on the order of days) will eventually crash on an assertion error because of a non-implemented overflow of an internal 28-bit counter.

 In this document I describe “pypy-stm”, which is based on PyPy’s Python 2.7 interpreter.
 Supporting Python 3 should take about half an afternoon of work.
 Obviously, what I don’t mean is that by tomorrow you can have a finished and polished “pypy3-stm” product.
 General py3k work is still missing; and general stm work is also still missing.
 But they are rather independent from each other, as usual in PyPy.
 The required afternoon of work will certainly be done one of these days now that the internal interfaces seem to stabilize.